 Take a look at this list of 25 entrepreneurs who started after the age of 50.

-They were all ordinary people like us but they decided to ditch the typical retirement life or quit their not-so-interesting jobs and be their own boss.
-Here you go:
+They were all ordinary people like us but they decided to ditch the typical retirement life or quit their not-so-interesting jobs, build their startup ground up, get product market fit and ultimately be their own boss.

 #1 Jim Butenschoen, 65, left the IT industry to start a hair-design academy